 That constant represents the weight of water at 60 degrees.
 You could look up the weight at the temp you are working with and multiply by 60, but it wouldn’t be far off.

 BTU/ (500 x TD)

 100,000/(500 x 20)

-Nice, but is there anything else you can do with this?
-How about a room that’s not warm enough.
+That's nice, but is there anything else you can do with this?
+How about a room that’s not warm enough?
 Is your baseboard supplying enough heat?
 You could look up the specs for that product, maybe.
-But what if it has dirty fins or mud in the pipe that is affecting temperature transfer.
+But what if it has dirty fins or mud in the pipe that is affecting temperature transfer?
 How would you know?

-By using your Testo temp clamps on either end of the baseboard you find your temperature difference and using the data from the last calculation you solve for net BTU output of the baseboard
+By using your Testo temp clamps on either end of the baseboard, you find your temperature difference.
+Using the data from the last calculation, you solve for the net BTU output of the baseboard.

 10 x 500 x 2 = 10,000 btu/hr

-If it’s not performing as rated and the fins are clean you have an internal problem such as mud in the pipe insulating it.
+If it’s not performing as rated and the fins are clean, you have an internal problem.
+For example, there could be mud in the pipe insulating it.